carsdotcom/skelebot/docs/base-images.md

 ### Without Language

-If no language is specified, the image will default to ubuntu:18.04 and some features may not work.
-Dependencies will also not work when a language is not specified.
+If no language is specified, the image will default to ubuntu:18.04 and certain features, such as dependency management, may not work.

 ### Custom Base Image